Bio-Prime/documentation/docs/index.md

 "Sequence" is also not among obligatory data for TaqProbes.

-A document can also be added to the primer data, for example a sheet of information provided by the manufacturer.
+A document can also be added as an appendix to the primer data (i.e. the information sheet provided by the manufacturer).

 ## Customizing Primer Data

-After accessing primer data by opening the primer details, the user can edit the data by clicking the editor icon.
+After accessing primer data by opening the primer details (described in the "Access to primer data library" section), the user can edit the data by clicking on the editor icon.

 ![access2](./access2.png)

 This allows the user to add a comment, manage the primer volume and formulation or correct any possible mistakes that were made while adding a new primer into the repository.
-The amount of editing allowed is based on the the user's assigned role.
+The level of allowed editing is based on the the user's assigned role.

 ## Ordering New Primers

-If the user wants to make a new orders, they should access the Orders.
+If the user wants to make a new orders, they should access Orders.
 It should be noted that if less than 10 µL of a primer are available, a new order should be made immediately.

 ![orders](./orders.png)